Warsaw Uprising: The Battle for Warsaw in 1944

 From 1942 onwards, Warsaw was subjected to a special form of random terror, the fearsome 'round-ups'.

 In autumn 1943, Governor Frank decreed that the Gestapo could shoot anyone on mere suspicion.
-The next year, as a gesture of conciliation, public executions were replaced by secret one within the Warsaw Ghetto ruins.
+The next year, as a gesture of conciliation, public executions were replaced by a secret one within the Warsaw Ghetto ruins.

 Soviet Army Approaches